nelmio/NelmioSecurityBundle/README.md

   sites while they in fact lead to malicious content.
 It also may be possible to gain PageRank that way.

+* **Forced HTTPS/SSL Handling**: This forces by all requests to go through SSL.
+It will also send [HSTS](http://tools.ietf.org/html/draft-hodges-strict-transport-sec-02) headers so that modern browsers supporting it can make users use HTTPS even if they enter URLs without https, avoiding attacks on public Wi-Fi.

-* **Flexible HTTPS/SSL Handling**: Usually you have to either force all users to use HTTPS or have logged-in users appear logged-out when they access a non-HTTPS resource.
+* **Flexible HTTPS/SSL Handling**: If you don't want to force all users to use HTTPS, you should at least use secure session cookies and force SSL for logged-in users.
+But then logged-in users appear logged-out when they access a non-HTTPS resource.
 This is not really a good solution.
   This will make the application detect logged-in users and redirect them to a secure URL, without making the session cookie insecure.

 ## Maximum Security Configuration (Read on for detailed recommendations!)